AleMorales9011/ForgeWare/src/06-TECHNIQUES-TYPES-AND-LEVELS.md

 # Functional

+Evaluates the functions that a component or system should perform.

 | TECHNIQUE | DESCRIPTION |
 |-----------|-------------|
 | Unit Testing | Tests individual units of code (functions, modules) |